 French, Basic Proficiency

-She focuses on complex commercial litigation and her clients include local businesses, national banking institutions, Fortune 500 companies, and multi-national corporations.
+Audrey focuses on complex commercial litigation.
+Her clients include local businesses, national banking institutions, Fortune 500 companies, and multi-national corporations.
 Audrey has extensive experience handling mass tort claims, contract disputes, business torts, fraud claims, and asbestos cases in state and federal courts across the country and she also serves a national counsel coordinating the defense of multi-jurisdictional product liability claims.

 Prior to joining Thompson Coburn, Audrey worked at a small litigation firm in Chicago.
 She has also served as a judicial extern for the Circuit Court of Cook County, Commercial Division and a legal intern for the Kosovar Parliament in Pristina, Kosovo.
 In her free time, Audrey is foredeck on a competitive sailing team.

 We Could Tell You, but then We'd Have to Kill You: How Indigenous Cultural Secrecy Impedes the Protection of Natural Cultural Heritage in the United States;

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).

 By clicking the ‘ACCEPT’ button, you agree that we may review any information you transmit to us.
 You recognize that our review of your information, even if you submitted it in a good faith effort to retain us, and, further, even if you consider it confidential, does not preclude us from representing another client directly adverse to you, even in a matter where that information could and will be used against you.
 Please click the ‘ACCEPT’ button if you understand and accept the foregoing statement and wish to proceed.